Vedanta – A Valid Means of Knowledge

 - If happiness were in objects, the same object would provide the same happiness to anyone who obtained it but it doesn’t.
 My son loves high top basketball shoes but my mother doesn’t.

-- When I obtain the object of my desire, and desire is relinquished, like a shutter on a camera, opening for a moment in time, I am flooded with the fulness of true self.
+- When I obtain the object of my desire, and desire is relinquished, like a shutter on a camera, opening for a moment in time, I am flooded with the fulness of my true self.
+In the absence of desire, I feel content, I feel free.

 5) Life is a Zero Sum Game: In Maya, the realm of duality (subject and object), for every loss there is a gain.

-- I am lonely so I seek intimate relationship but once I am in the relationship, I have less independence, more anxiety and need to work to keep the relationship.
+- I am lonely so I seek an intimate relationship but once I am in the relationship, I have less independence, more anxiety and need to work to keep the relationship healthy.

 - I want a better job but once I get it, it requires more responsibility and effort.